A boy... who has no home.

 Mary McHenry, reminiscing in her book Feed My Lambs, the Joy Ranch Story, vividly remembered that the orphan lad loved every minute of camp, was one of the first to respond to the invitation to come to Christ, “and when the week ended he had become one of the most cooperative boys in the group.”

-home?
-And in that soil of misery God planted a seed that would
+In that soil of misery God planted a seed.

 I would like to come and stay at